-- You should close any account owned solely by the deceased and transfer those assets to an account that will allow you to settle the deceased’s bills and other obligations.
-An HVCU Estate Account can be used for this purpose (see above for details).
+You should close any account owned solely by the deceased and transfer those assets to an account that will allow you to settle the deceased’s bills and other obligations.
+An HVCU Estate Account can be used for this purpose.
 You should seek the advice of an attorney before you open an Estate Account.

 - Locate insurance policies and file claims.

 Life insurance benefits are usually payable to designated beneficiaries and are not part of the estate.
 To file claims, you need the policy numbers, full name of the deceased, and certified copies of the death certificate.

 Federal and state taxes for the deceased will need to be filed for the year in which they passed away and for the year the Estate Account is closed.
 Consult the IRS or a CPA for assistance.
 You should also seek the advice of an attorney.

 - Close the Estate Account and distribute the remaining assets to beneficiaries.

 After making sure all estate debts have been paid, you can distribute any remaining assets to the beneficiaries and close the Estate Account.
 You should seek the advice of an attorney before you close an Estate Account.